sheryarshahzad/syscall_project/README.md

    ```sudo update-grub```\
    ```sudo reboot```\

+## Testing the custom system calls.
+1: Create two test applications, named as client.c and server.c\
+2: Client app would initialize queue and get queue id.\
+3: Client then sends a message "sheryar" to server and waits for an acknowledgement.\
+4: When ack is received, it then destroys the queue.\
+5: The server app receives a message from the client app, then it sends back the acknowledgement.\
+6: For building the code, run the following.\
+    ```gcc -o client client.c```\
+    ```gcc -o server server.c```\
+7: For running, do the following\
+    ```./client```\
+6: Run the code, and observe logs and dmesg for kernel prints.\

 ## Modifying glib to add new system call wrappers
 1: Download the glibc.
 I have used v2.38 for this project. \
 2: Create build and install directory.
 We will not modify our system's glibc.
 Instead we install it separately and link it statically in our code.
 This will be done in testapp -> Makefile.\